rb-de0/tech.reb-dev.com/README.md

 - [ ] add script for preparing DB

 ## LICENSE
-swift-cms-server is released under the MIT License.
+vapor-cms is released under the MIT License.
 See the LICENSE.md file for more info.

 ## DEPENDENCY